 - 1½ teaspoons kosher salt

-- 3 sticks cold butter, cut into cubes
+- 3 sticks (24 tablespoons) cold butter cut into cubes

 - 3 tablespoons apple cider vinegar